FacTeR-Check: Semi-automated fact-checking through Semantic Similarity and Natural Language Inference: Evaluation of the FacTeR-Check architecture

 \subsection{Performance of the Natural Language Inference module}

 The NLI module is in charge of determining the relation between two statements (a fact-checked statement) and a new input claim.
 This relation, which can be either \textit{entailment}, \textit{contradiction} or \textit{neutral}, will be based on different probabilities.
 Thus, a threshold has to be defined in order to assign the final label.
-The most likely scenario is one with a large database of hoaxes verified by fact-checkers.
-Once a new claim has to be checked, it will be compared with the NLI module against those hoaxes in the database above a certain degree of semantic similarity.
-As result, if enough degree of entailment is found, the new input claim will be considered as false information.
+The most likely scenario is one with a large database of fact-checked claims verified by fact-checkers.
+Once a new claim has to be checked, it will be compared with the NLI module against those verified claims existing in the database above a certain degree of semantic similarity.
+As result, if enough degree of entailment is found, the new input claim will be labelled according to the verified claim found.

-We measure our approach using the testing subset provided by SICK.
-A collection of pairs of sentences Results are presented on Table~\ref{tab:sick_v2}.
-For comparison, GenSen \cite{subramanian2018learning} achieves 87.8\% accuracy while InferSent \cite{conneau2017supervised} reaches 0.863.
-The presented approach reaches 87.7\% accuracy while maintaining the multi-lingual capabilities of XLM-RoBERTa, which is useful to contrast information from culturally separated hoaxes.
+We evaluate our approach using the testing subset provided by SICK.
+A well-known collection of pairs of sentences with \textit{entailment}, \textit{contradiction} and \textit{neutral} relation.
+Results are presented on Table~\ref{tab:sick_v2}.
+For comparison, we include the results of two benchmark methods: GenSen~\cite{subramanian2018learning} and InferSent~\cite{conneau2017supervised}.
+In case of GenSen, it achieves 87.8\% accuracy while InferSent reaches 0.863.
+Our proposed approach reaches 87.7\% accuracy while maintaining the multi-lingual capabilities of XLM-RoBERTa, which is useful to contrast information from culturally separated hoaxes.
 This is represented in the Spanish and interlingual sections of Table~\ref{tab:sick_v2}, where the same metrics are computed.
 We observe a slight drop in quality, mostly due to SICK being mono-lingual, though Spanish and inter-lingual results are quite robust on their own with 82.9\% and 85.3\% accuracy respectively.
 We want to highlight the high accuracy attained by the module when mixing languages, allowing for international tracking of misinformation.